HPC-Research-Lab/SampleMine/README.md

 Modify the EXE filenames in Makefile to compile the corresponding program

 **Subgraph Counting:**
-We provide a test example of 5-size subgraph counting
+We provide a test example of 5-size subgraph counting:
 ```Shell
 #example: ./sc5_tv.exe data/citeseer 2
 ./sc5_tv.exe GraphPath sampling_ratio